ivaylokenov/MyTested.WebApi/documentation/README.md

 	.To<WebApiController>(c => c.SomeAction(5));

 // tests whether the controller and action are correctly resolved
-// ignoring the route parameter
+// ignoring the route parameters
 MyWebApi
 	.Routes()
 	.ShouldMap("api/WebApi/SomeAction/5")